The next gen consoles then and now

 Nintendo is working on getting indie devs to take advantage of the WiiWare channel, but it’s still unknown how developers can actually make a game on the system without open source API’s for the Wii’s architecture.
 It seems that indie devs may need to pony up the cash for a real dev kit.
 Thankfully, Wii dev kits are pretty damn cheap right now, estimated at a paltry $2000.

 Now I’m sure most of you are thinking, “Yeah, Nintendo said this when they first announced the Wii and it’s online services.”
-You’d be right, but you must remember Nintendo rarely comes through with some of their really inventive ideas. → Read the rest
+You’d be right, but you must remember Nintendo rarely comes through with some of their really inventive ideas. → Screw Jesus, this article’s the real deal

 Geometry Wars (PC) Thoughts